5 Essex Court pupillage student

 The Legal Cheek View

 If police work is your area of interest, 5 Essex Chambers is the place to go!
-A civil set with a stellar reputation, 5 Essex Chambers is one of the leaders in this field when it comes to defence of the forces, but it also has specialisms in inquests, public inquiries, employment, professional discipline, and public and administrative work, among others.
+A civil set with a stellar reputation, 5 Essex Chambers is one of the leaders in this field when it comes to defence of the forces, but it also has specialisms in inquests, public inquiries, investigations, employment, professional discipline, and public and administrative work, among others.
 Acting for the police and for government also means a lot of human rights cases come their way.
 You can expect to find members appearing everywhere from disciplinary panels to coroners’ courts to the Supreme Court.
 Their location opposite the Royal Courts of Justice (“and, equally importantly, Pret”) is pretty convenient too!

-5 Essex Chambers is made up of 52 tenants — including five KCs — who take on a range of interesting work.
+5 Essex Chambers is made up of 52 tenants — including six KCs — who take on a range of interesting work.
 Members are instructed by every police force in England and Wales and by Police Scotland, meaning there is often a lot of travelling around the country.
 Cases might involve defending the police in cases of false imprisonment, use of facial recognition technology, or misfeasance in public office.
 One tenant tells us: “We are lucky enough to get a lot of fascinating cases which involve balancing different public law rights.”
 Another junior adds: “I’m involved in some incredibly exciting police law cases, involving characters such as an alleged Neo Nazi, terrorists, Organised Crime Group Members, bent cops – it’s all very Line of Duty!”
 There is the opportunity “to argue novel points of law” and every case “has its own challenges and rewards”.

 It’s not just police work, however — though there’s no escaping that it is at the crux of this set.
 You can find tenants defending teachers in regulatory proceedings, representing NHS Trusts in defending claims for discrimination, and even acting as lead counsel to the Mayor of London in the Grenfell Tower Inquiry.
 What ties the work of members of 5 Essex Chambers together is that it often attracts media attention.
 As one member puts it, 5 Essex Chambers’ work is “of high public interest — involving novel and cutting edge issues affecting large sections of the public and issues of great controversy”.
 One junior tenant gushes: “When I read some of my papers, it is more interesting than the most exciting thriller you could imagine” — watch out James Patterson!
 It certainly all sounds very exciting!
 As one tenant quite simply puts it, they are “living the dream!”